WalknBike Requests Feedback in Second Survey

 The WalknBike project team will continue to collect feedback at events and locations throughout the county this summer.
 In addition to the robust public engagement process and evaluation of peer and aspirational cities, the WalknBike project will include an updated inventory of Davidson County’s sidewalks and bikeways, modernized project prioritization, and new tools to provide easier access to information about implementation and program progress.
-To learn more and to get involved with this process, please visit the Nashville WalknBike web site.
-The next Steering Committee Meeting is: Thursday, August 4 at 8 a.m. at The Martin Center, 2400 Fairfax Ave, Nashville TN 37212.
+The next Steering Committee Meeting is Thursday, August 4 at 8 a.m. at The Martin Center, 2400 Fairfax Ave, Nashville TN 37212.

 A number of Metro agencies in addition to Metro Public Works are also working on long-term strategic plans including Metro Parks and Recreation’s ‘Plan to Play’, and Metro Transit Authority’s ‘InMotion’.
 These initiatives are working together to ensure Mayor Megan Barry’s vision for a world-class multi-modal transportation system is realized.
 Metro government departments are sharing information and planning joint community meetings and events on these plans throughout the process to make it easy for the community to provide feedback on all 3 plans and ultimately to ensure as Nashville continues to grow, the systems and services that improve our quality of life and ensure Nashville is and remains a vibrant city are aligned.

-Toward this effort, citizens can take a survey for “WalknBike’, ‘InMotion’ and ‘Plan to Play’ at the links below and help Nashville prioritize strategic, equitable investment in our sidewalks, bikeways, parks, and transit system:
+Toward this effort, citizens can take a survey for “WalknBike’, ‘InMotion’ and ‘Plan to Play’ and help Nashville prioritize strategic, equitable investment in our sidewalks, bikeways, parks, and transit system: